Myth: Type 2 diabetes isn't as serious as Type 1 diabetes.

 Fact: Insulin only keeps blood sugar levels within a target range.
 It does not cure diabetes.

 Don't let common diabetes myths scare you.
 If you believe that you are at risk for type 2 diabetes, or you are showing symptoms, consult with your doctor.
-A can determine whether or not you have diabetes.
+A simple test can determine whether or not you have diabetes.